MichaelaRa/markdown-warm-up/IDE-selection.md

 ## Final Decision
 For the purpose of this course I will use Visual Studio Community Edition.
 [Download Visual Studio](https://dotnet.microsoft.com/download)
-After reviewing the 3 new options above with regards to interface, usability, quick code editing I felt that they did not offer enough incentive or improvement to change from the application I am used to.
+After reviewing the 3 new options above with regards to interface, usability, quick code editing I felt that they did not offer enough incentive or improvement to change from the application I am used to. :smirk:

 **No. 1 Reason why I chose this?**
 *It is a Microsoft product with full support and the most commonly used software in companies, and I am a creature of habit and have been using this application since I first started programming.*